abhinaypandey02/sociocube/apps/web/app/blogs/content/ugc-future-of-marketing.md

 ## How to Start Your UGC Journey 🎬

 1. **Incentivize Your Customers:** Offer shoutouts, discounts, or giveaways for sharing their experiences. 🏷️🎁
-2. **Use the Right Tools:** Platforms like Freeluencers help you connect with UGC creators easily.
+2. **Use the Right Tools:** Platforms like SocioCube help you connect with UGC creators easily.
 Start exploring today! 🔍
 3. **Showcase UGC Everywhere:** Incorporate user content into your ads, website, and social media. 💻📲

 ---

-🌟 **Ready to embrace the UGC revolution?** Join the movement and discover how creators on [Freeluencers](https://freeluencers.com) can take your brand to the next level.
-[Sign up today!](https://freeluencers.com/register) ✨
+🌟 **Ready to embrace the UGC revolution?** Join the movement and discover how creators on [SocioCube](https://sociocube.com) can take your brand to the next level.
+[Sign up today!](https://sociocube.com/register) ✨